Bit-Quill/opensearch-project-sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: month(date) returns the month for date, in the range 1 to 12 for January to December.
 The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.
-If an argument of type `TIME` is given, the function will use the current date to calculate an output.
+If an argument of type `TIME` is given, the function will use the current date.
-The function month_of_year is also provided as an alias.
+The function `month_of_year`_ is also provided as an alias.

 Argument type: STRING/DATE/DATETIME/TIME/TIMESTAMP